 2026 – Words and Silence presented at WordsWordsWords, a Radiophonicx listening event, with Leona Jones.
 Cobalt Studios, Newcastle.

-2025-2026 – Broken Token shown at: Screener Short Film, London; New Jersey Film Festival/United States Super 8 and Digital Video Festival; International Film Festival The Hague, Netherlands; Living With Buildings IX Film Festival, Coventry; GIFT001 club event, Sawan Bunker Room, Plymouth; Aegean Film Festival, Patmos; Popup Shorts from the Aegean Film Festival, Andreas Kalatzis Gallery, Patmos.
+2025-2026 – Broken Token shown at: Offbeat Folk Film Festival, London; Screener Short Film, London; New Jersey Film Festival/United States Super 8 and Digital Video Festival; International Film Festival The Hague, Netherlands; Living With Buildings IX Film Festival, Coventry; GIFT001 club event, Sawan Bunker Room, Plymouth; Aegean Film Festival, Patmos; Popup Shorts from the Aegean Film Festival, Andreas Kalatzis Gallery, Patmos.

 2024-2025 – Broken Token sound work and film, an Imperial War Museums 14-18 NOW Legacy Fund commission in partnership with, and exhibited at The Box, Plymouth.